yoninazarathy/one-on-epsilon-assets/blog/polygonal-numbers.md

 Therefore $T = 10100/2 = 5050.$ It turns out this is a triangular number.

 In fact, thanks to the young Carl Gauss, we can see that every triangular number can be written in a similar form.
 Actually, the nth triangular number is given by the formula $(n+1)n/2$.
 (Here we use the typical mathematician’s place holder of n as the variable.
-For example, if $n=1$, then “nth” or “1th” is read as “first”.
-If $n=2$, “nth” or “2th” is understood as “second”, $n=3$, “3th” is meant as “third”, then “4th” as “fourth”, “5th” as fifth, and so on.
-We then just replace n in the formula for the actual number.)
+For example, if $n=1$, then “$n$th” or “1th” is read as “first”.
+If $n=2$, “$n$th” or “2th” is understood as “second”, $n=3$, “3th” is meant as “third”, then “4th” as “fourth”, “5th” as fifth, and so on.
+We then just replace $n$ in the formula for the actual number.)
-Try it: e.g. $28 = (8 x 7)/2, 36 = (9 x 8)/2$, etc.
+Try it: e.g. $28 = (8 \times 7)/2, 36 = (9 \times 8)/2$, etc.
 Here’s an idea: Can we extend this to other regular polygons, like squares, pentagons, hexagons, and so on.
 The answer is: Yes!

 Try applying a similar principle in drawing squares with growing lengths (again, starting at 1), as we did the triangles.
 A picture would develop something like this: